How to make WWII model furniture.

 The next thing to do is to carefully stick your bed bases onto your base supports.
 You should now have something similar to Fig 3.

-Now that you have your bed bases made you are ready to make the 4 uprights.
+Now that you have the bunk bed bases made you are ready to make the 4 uprights.

-Again take your chosen material and make 4 uprights of equal length as shown below.
+Again take the chosen material and make 4 uprights of equal length as shown below.

-You are now ready to stick your bases to your uprights to form the bunk beds.
+You are now ready to stick the bed bases to your uprights to form the bunk beds.
 To get the beds level you can measure up each upright and make two marks at equal distances on each to position your beds.

 You will need to use pegs to hold the bunk beds in position while they dry during which time you can make the third single bed the same way that you made your bed bases for the bunk bed.